By Tim Lambert

 By 1901 the population of York was 77,914 and it continued to grow rapidly.
 In 1951 it reached 105,000.
 Meanwhile, in 1909, the trams in York began running on electricity.
 However, they were eventually replaced by motor buses.
 The last trams ran in 1935.

 In the early 20th century the confectionery industry in York expanded as rising living standards meant people had more money to spend on sweets.
-By the mid 20th century confectionery was the main industry in York.
+By the mid-20th century, confectionery was the main industry in York.
 Other industries in York were sugar, making railway coaches, and optical instruments.

-In the 1920s and 1930s, York council cleared slums and built many council houses.
+In the 1920s and 1930s, the York council cleared slums and built many council houses.
 During the Second World War York was bombed and some 87 people were killed in bombing raids.
 The worst bombing raid on York was on 29 April 1942.
 The church of St Martin le-Grand was badly damaged by fire.

 However, York soon recovered.
 After 1945 many more council houses were built in York and the city flourished.
 The first York Festival was held in 1951.
 York University was founded in 1963 and a ring road around the city was built in 1987.